nosainwe/Machine-Learning-Projects/Project_3_DDoS_Attack_Classification_using_Machine_Learning/README.md

     </li>

    <li><strong>Data Pre-processing</strong>
-      <p>Data preprocessing is the process of cleaning and transforming raw data into a format suitable for modeling.
+      <p>Data preprocessing is the process of cleaning and transforming raw data into a format suitable for modelling.
 This involves handling missing values, encoding categorical features, and scaling numeric data.
 For this project, we load the IDS 2017 dataset and clean it to remove any null values, ensuring it is ready for analysis.</p>
       <pre><code>df = pd.read_csv('/content/DDos.csv')
 # Dropping rows with null values
 df.dropna(inplace=True)</code></pre>